Skip to main content

 What is an M.A.T.?

-The M.A.T. program is specifically designed to complement the Graduate Certificate in Teaching (Phase I), which culminates in student teaching.
-Only students who complete Phase I at UNC Charlotte are eligible for the M.A.T.
+The M.A.T. program is specifically designed to complement the Graduate Certificate in Teaching, which culminates in student teaching.
+Only students who complete the Graduate Certificate in Teaching at UNC Charlotte are eligible for the M.A.T.
 Individuals can apply during the student teaching semester to start in the following semester.

 Special Education (K-12), M.A.T. at a Glance